mlcommons/croissant/docs/croissant-geo-spec.md

 -   MLCommons GeoCroissant Working Group
 -   MLCommons Croissant Working Group
 -   Open Geospatial Consortium (OGC) GeoAI Domain Working Group

+[GeoCroissant](http://mlcommons.org/croissant/geo/1.0), [Croissant](https://mlcommons.org/croissant/1.1) © 2024–2026 by [MLCommons Association and contributors](https://mlcommons.org) is licensed under [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/).

+Note: The CC BY-ND license was selected to facilitate widespread adoption and use of the Croissant specification while maintaining a canonical reference version.
+However, this license can raise questions around what downstream uses are permissible.
+MLCommons wants to assure all prospective users that they are free to remix and adapt the Croissant specification for their internal use.
+If users want to distribute something they have created based on or that adds to the specification, they can as long as the Croissant specification is referenced through a link (i.e., not incorporated directly) and the specification itself isn't changed.
+Remember to include the attribution.
+Don’t hesitate to reach out if you have any questions.

 # **Introduction & overview**